icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-dev-toolbar](https://github.com/alfredoperez/ngx-dev-toolbar) - A powerful development toolbar for Angular applications to improve your developer productivity directly in the browser.
 * [ngx-rename](https://github.com/Khumozin/ngx-rename) - This repository contains PowerShell and Bash scripts to rename an Angular project folder and update relevant files, such as angular.json, package.json, tsconfig.json, and other configuration files.
 * [madge](https://github.com/pahen/madge) - A developer tool for generating a visual graph of your module dependencies, finding circular dependencies, and giving you other useful info.
+* [manifest](https://github.com/mnfst/manifest) - A lightweight Backend-as-a-Service (BaaS) that fits into a single YAML file.
+This [quick start](https://manifest.build/docs/angular) shows how to use it with Angular.
+* [zed-angular](https://github.com/nathansbradshaw/zed-angular) - This extension integrates the Angular Language Service into [Zed](https://zed.dev/).

 #### Documentation tools